facebook f instagram | Kosciuszko Huts Association

 In these Rules, unless a contrary intention appears:

-"these rules" means the Constitutional Rules of Kosciuszko Huts Association Incorporated replacing those October 2004;
+these rules” means the Constitutional Rules of Kosciuszko Huts Association Incorporated replacing those of May 2018;

-"Committee" means the Committee of Management as constituted in rule 19;
+"Committee" means the Committee of Management as constituted in Rule 23;

-"Committee Member" includes all of those persons constituting the Committee of Management in accordance with rule 21;
+"Committee Member" includes all of those persons constituting the Committee of Management in accordance with Rule 25;

 "officer" means any Office Bearer, the Public Officer or Committee Member of the Association;